 Although sticklebacks (Gasterosteus aculaeatus) are unlikely to feature highly on the wish-list of a serious angler, they are one of the most common freshwater fish in the UK canals and rivers.

 Your best chance will likely be with the use of a fine mesh landing net or children’s dipping net.Carl Nicholls, fisheries & angling manager

-Appearance: Outside of the spawning season the male & female stickleback are very similar in colour and shape.
-However, come the spring the male develops a bright red throat and belly and dazzling blue green eyes and flanks.
+Appearance: outside of the spawning season the male and female stickleback are very similar in colour and shape.
+However, come the spring the male develops a bright red throat and belly, and dazzling blue green eyes and flanks.
 The female becomes silvery and very plump.

 British record: 4dms (British record committee 2015)

 Lateral line scale count: Sticklebacks don’t have proper scales and are usually smooth along the body or sometimes covered with bony plates.

 Lifespan: 3 to 5 years

 We like stickleback because: of childhood memories catching them in hand nets while pond-dipping in the local canal.

 Once abundant, location is now key if you want to catch a stickleback.
 In shallow, weedy and clear water, careful observation will reveal this tiny fish.
 Your best chance will likely be with the use of a fine mesh landing net or children’s dipping net.
 If you only have use of a rod and line, then an extremely fine approach is required.
 Lines of 6oz and hook sizes of 26-28 are required.
 Very small baits like squatts or very small pieces of red worm are a good choice.

 They can still be found in the clear canals of the Midlands and in small irrigation watercourses.